For servicewomen, military sexual assaults also contribute to high PTSD rates in veterans.

 The use of alcohol or drugs brings a temporary feeling of happiness and excitement.
 This feeling is what users crave.
 However, once the substance effects have worn off, so do the euphoric sensations.
 The addict experiences apathy, depression, and listlessness.
 After euphoric feelings have worn off, they try to get another high.
 It becomes a cycle that leads to collapse.

 The three initial stages of the client’s stay are evaluation, detox, and therapy.
 The evaluation stage aims to determine a veteran’s severity of substance abuse and whether they have other co-existing conditions such as PTSD, anxiety, or depression.
 Data from this assessment is then used to draw up a personal strategy.
 Then, detox is in order so that toxic substances are eliminated.
 Afterward, counseling and therapy become the focus.
-Some of the medicines used in the treatment are CBT, DBT, one-to-one counseling, group therapy, process therapy, trauma therapy, and holistic therapies such as mindfulness meditation, relaxation, and music therapy, tai chi, or yoga.
-An aftercare plan designed to help the patient stay in recovery will be drafted.
+Some medicines used in the treatment are CBT, DBT, one-to-one counseling, group therapy, process therapy, trauma therapy, and holistic therapies such as mindfulness meditation, relaxation, music therapy, tai chi, or yoga.
+An aftercare plan designed to help the patient recover will be drafted.

 Suicide and Substance Abuse among Veterans

-A number of studies have shown that there are links between veteran substance abuse, depression, and suicide.
+Several studies have shown links between veteran substance abuse, depression, and suicide.
 A study involving more than 675,000 active duty personnel determined that the rate of both substance use disorders and depression has increased among active military members.
-It also decided that the suicide rate across all military services in the USA is on the rise.
+It also decided that the suicide rate across all military services in the USA is rising.
 We understand that many might not be open to religious or spiritual tenants in recovery and want you to know and can relate.
-We provide recovery programs specific to your needs as a vet, including non 12 step approaches such as Practical Recovery and other atheist or non AA.
-As a vet and given your service, we commend you on this courageous step and are here for you.
+We provide recovery programs specific to your needs as a vet, including non-12-step approaches such as Practical Recovery and other atheist or non AA.
+As a vet giving your service, we commend you on this courageous step and are here for you.